Post & Go machine

 A fully functioning Royal Mail Hytech Post & Go machine was installed at the BPMA on 3 December 2012, and can be found in the foyer of the Royal Mail Archive.
 The machine produces self-adhesive stamps on demand with a special overprint reading "The B.P.M.A." and the date of issue.

-Our Post & Go machine holds two different stamp designs, which are changed 3-4 times a year.
+Our Post & Go machine holds two different stamp designs (but see Post & Go+ below), which are changed 3-4 times a year.
 The machine takes payment by credit and debit cards, and is only available to visitors.

 New Post & Go machine